canjs/canjs/docs/can-guides/topics/data/configuring-requests.md

 ### Understanding how `can-connect` manages Model instances

 Many of the behaviors available with [can-connect] are designed to work with instances of Model data for your application.
 A single [can-connect/constructor/store/store] is used to keep references to instance data and prevent multiple copies of an instance from being used by the application at once.

 For example, if you have 3 different components which display information about the currently logged in `User`, you can rest easy knowing that all 3 components will receive the same exact instance of that user.
 If the user gets updated by one component, all other components will receive those updates thanks to the [can-connect/real-time/real-time real-time behavior].

 ### Customizing how response data his handled

 There are two types of response formats expected by the [can-connect/constructor/constructor constructor behavior]:

 - **Instance Data:** - The result of most CRUD operations.
 The full response body is treated as the instance data.

-    ```json
+    ```js
     {
       id: 111,
       name: 'Justin',
       email: ...
     }
     ```

 - **List Data:** The result of a a call to `getList`.
 An array of instance data must be on a `data` property in the response body.

-    ```json
+    ```js
     {
       count: 3,
       data: [
-        { id: 111, name: 'Justin', ...},
+        { id: 111, name: 'Justin', /* ... */},
-        { id: 222, name: 'Brian', ...},
+        { id: 222, name: 'Brian', /* ... */},
-        { id: 333, name: 'Paula', ...}
+        { id: 333, name: 'Paula', /* ... */}
       ]
     }
     ```